 Ability to Complete within 150% of Established Timeframe – quantitative measure

-Students must remain on track to complete a program within 150% of the established time to completion.
+Students must remain on track to complete their declared program within 150% of the established time to completion.
 Established program lengths are published in the catalog.
-If a program’s established time to completion is 2 semesters, a student may extend this to 3 semesters to complete and still maintain eligibility.
-(2 subscription periods or terms x 150% = 3 subscription periods or terms) The same calculation is applied to measure the total number of credits earned in comparison to the stated number of credits necessary to complete the declared program.
+For example, if a program’s established time to completion is 64 credits, a student may extend this to 96 credits and still maintain eligibility:

 In the case of competency-based programs, it should be noted that students are required to enroll in and complete a minimum of 12 credits per semester to establish full time status.
 Enrollment in 12 credits per semester does not guarantee that a student will be able to complete the program within the established time to completion.
 Students are expected to work directly with their CBE Faculty to determine the actual number of credits to be completed each semester.